Recoverable Damages After a Fort Worth Car Accident

 Perhaps the most difficult to measure losses following a car accident are those that affect an individual’s quality of life.
 These types of damages are known as non-economic damages.
 These are payments intended to provide compensation for the less tangible losses following an accident.
 For example, one type of non-economic damages includes pain and suffering.
 Individuals may be eligible to recover compensation for mental trauma, loss of quality of life, or PTSD.

-Plaintiffs are fortunate as laws in Fort Worth and throughout the state do not place a cap on the damages that a plaintiff may claim following a car accident.
+Plaintiffs are fortunate as laws in Fort Worth and throughout the state do not place a cap on the damages after a car accident or similar personal injury.
 The law also allows for juries to award punitive damages intended to punish defendants for especially reckless or egregious behavior that leads to injuries.
-It is best to speak to an experienced attorney in the community to learn about the various types of recoverable damages after a Fort Worth car accident.
+It is best to speak to an experienced attorney in the community to learn about the various types of recoverable damages after a crash

 The purpose of a car accident claim for damages is to provide compensation for all your losses.
 Physical injuries and the resulting medical bills are essential to pursuing any case against a negligent defendant.
 However, the claim must make a full accounting of your losses to be fully effective.
 Injured claimants may be eligible to recover compensation for damages such as medical expenses, lost income, mental anguish, and loss of enjoyment of life.